The Magical New Moon In Scorpio Is Just What We Need

 This new moon also has something to say about our bank accounts too, Stardust says.
 "Scorpio is the sign of taxes," she explains, "So it may be time to slow down the holiday spending and try to purchase gifts on a budget."
 Pledge to make gifts at home this year, set a budget, or plan a Secret Santa so each person in your group gets one really great gift.
 After a tumultuous year, during which many people lost their jobs, everyone will appreciate switching their focus away from the material and to fostering connections with our friends and family over the holidays.

 This new moon is a magical time, says Montúfar.
-Mystical Neptune in Pisces is making an appearance, and the holiday season always feels a little extraordinary.
+Mystical Neptune in Pisces is making an appearance, and the festive season always feels a little extraordinary.
 "This is enhancing our psychic abilities and imagination," she explains.
-"Visualizing, drawing, and even writing about our deepest wishes and desires during this time can certainly help them come to fruition."
+"Visualising, drawing, and even writing about our deepest wishes and desires during this time can certainly help them come to fruition."

 In other words: It's an incredible time to take a whack at manifesting.
 Set your intentions for the rest of the year.
 What do you want to accomplish?
 What do you want to focus on as the year comes to a close?
 Montúfar says that we can use this energy to break old habits and replace them with new ones (kind of like we did with our president).